adtzlr/felupe/docs/index.rst

       :link: how-to
       :link-type: ref

-      Step-by-step guides for specific tasks.
+      Step-by-step guides for specific tasks or problems with a focus on practical usability instead of completeness.
+Requires an understanding of the key concepts.

    .. grid-item-card:: 📚 Examples
       :link: examples